Try it free

 1. Run a 30-minute mini-audit: 5 most critical content gaps + 3 quick wins.

-2. Deliver a one-page findings summary and propose the 7-day sprint as the immediate next step with fixed price.
+2. Deliver a one-page findings summary and propose the 7-day sprint as the immediate next step with a fixed price.

-I did a 10-minute SERP check and noticed [opportunity].
+Subject: Quick Idea to Get [Company] Ranking for "{Primary Keyword}" Hi {Name}, I did a 10-minute SERP check and noticed [opportunity].
 I can deliver a focused long-form post in 7 days that targets that keyword and includes on-page SEO, internal links, and a 30-day tracking plan.
 Price: ${price}.
 Interested in a short call to align goals?

 Use this sprint as a test-and-scale tactic: one fast piece proves your impact, then expand into topic clusters or retainers.